-ANSWER: John (later referred to as "the Baptist" when he began to baptize people in the Jordan river) was born to a woman in her old age named Elizabeth.
+ANSWER: John the Baptist (he was only referred to as such after he began to baptize) was born to a woman in her old age named Elizabeth.
 She had been barren but was healed by God (Luke 1:5 - 15, 36).
 She was a descendant of Israel's first high priest named Aaron (Luke 1:5) and a cousin of Jesus' mother Mary (Luke 1:36).
 Zacharias, the father, was a priest who served in Jerusalem's temple during Abia's course.
-This made John of priestly descent.
+This made John the Baptist of priestly descent.

 John the Baptist was set apart by God to be a Nazarite even before his conception (Luke 1:15).
 His miraculous birth, occurring just six months ahead of Jesus', took place in the late February to Early March time frame (at the same period of God's Feast Days known as Passover and Feast of Unleavened Bread) in 5 B.C.
 Not only was his arrival a miracle, it was also a fulfillment of prophecies which spoke of a voice in the wilderness (John 1:19 - 23) who would come in the spiritual power of Elijah (Matthew 17:10 - 13).

 God called John to prepare the people for Jesus' teaching and ministry.
 His ministry began when he was 30 years old (26 A.D.) and started to diminish when Christ's ministry began.
 He was put in prison by Herod Antipas for speaking out against his marriage to his sister-in-law Herodias.
-Christ stated the following about his unique ministry.
+Jesus stated that not only did John fulfill prophecy he also (although the Bible records not one miracle he performed) was the greatest prophet sent by the Father (Matthew 11:7 - 11).

 Interestingly, even though Christ called John the greatest prophet, the Bible does not record him performing a single miracle (e.g. healing the sick, etc.).
 He was ultimately beheaded, during a celebration of Herod's birthday, in the Spring of 29 A.D. (just before the Passover).